qrnvz/Bot/README.md

 # Commands
-!repeat, !stop - repeats/stops repeating all messages from Username;
+!repeat - repeats all messages from Username;

+!repeatshuffle - repeats all messages from Username, but in a weird way;

+!stop - stops repeating messages;

 !iq, !gay - random numbers based commands;